Use OpenClaw in DSW

 python /gpu-training-tester/experiment_archiver.py

-2. If 'HEARTBEAT_OK' is returned, it means there are no new experiments today, and no action is needed.
+2. If it returns 'HEARTBEAT_OK', it means there are no new experiments today, so no action is needed.

 - Append the records to /mnt/workspace/experiment_log.md

-Remember: When I query historical experiments later, you should be able to retrieve this information from memory.
+Remember: When I ask about historical experiments later, you should be able to retrieve this information from your memory.

 image.png

-After the task is complete, the `/mnt/workspace/experiment_log.md` file is automatically maintained:
+After this, the /mnt/workspace/experiment_log.md file is automatically maintained:

 ### 2026-03-02